 Payroll software is a tool that helps organizations in automating processes relevant to the payment of employee salaries.
 This type of solution may come in the form of a standalone system or part of an HR software suite.

-Payroll administration is one of the most important business processes your company performs, yet one of the most cumbersome and time-consuming daily activities.
-It doesn’t generate direct revenues, so keeping this process to a bare minimum in time and cost means savings and more efficiency to your business.
-This is why you need payroll software, so you can focus on income-generating strategies and daily core tasks.
+Payroll administration is one of the most essential business processes your company performs, yet one of the most cumbersome and time-consuming daily activities.
+It doesn’t generate direct revenues, so keeping this process to a bare minimum in terms of time and cost means savings and more efficiency for your business.
+This is why you need payroll software so that you can focus on income-generating strategies and daily core tasks.

 What is payroll software?
 To find out, keep on reading.
-When you finish reading this guide, you’ll gain a full understanding of the system beyond the definition of payroll management software.
+When you’re finished with this guide, you’ll gain a full understanding of such a system beyond the definition of payroll management software.
 You’ll appreciate the benefits of payroll software and its most important aspects.
-You can use this newfound knowledge to aid your purchase journey and select the best option for your business.
+You can use this newfound knowledge to aid your purchase journey and choose the best option for your business.

-- BambooHR – It’s the definition of a robust HRIS-integrated payroll management.
+BambooHR is the definition of a robust Human Resource Information System-integrated payroll management.
 It caters to small and medium companies.
-It has a flexible core system and pricing model packaged with custom features allow users to set fields, tables and tabs, create user groups and integrate with related systems like applicant tracking and payroll.
-You can easily sign up for BambooHR free trial here.
+It has a flexible core system and pricing model packaged with custom features, which allow users to set fields, tables, and tabs, create user groups and integrate with related systems like applicant tracking and payroll.

-- OnPay – OnPay is a simple-to-use yet powerful payroll software for small and medium-sized businesses.
+OnPay is a simple-to-use yet powerful payroll software for small and medium-sized businesses.
 This solution can calculate your federal and state payroll taxes, make tax payments, and file tax forms correctly.
 The vendor is confident of their accuracy and will take responsibility for any mistakes in the tax filing.
 OnPay securely stores pertinent information, manages payrolls quickly, and automates certain tasks and operations.
-You can sign up for OnPay free trial here.

-- Xero – An accounting-integrated payroll management designed for small business that need to integrate payroll with online accounting.
-It’s a reliable BambooHR alternative that includes pension and finance management, as well as core accounting, inventory, bank reconciliation and purchase orders.
+Xero is an accounting-integrated payroll management designed for small business that need to integrate payroll with online accounting.
+It’s a reliable BambooHR alternative that includes pension and finance management, as well as core accounting, inventory, bank reconciliation, and purchase orders.

-- Wave – A free small business online accounting with professionally templated invoices, estimates and receipts.
-Being another solid Xero alternative the solution offers credit card payments, income and expense tracking and deposit and pay stub payroll.
+Wave is a free small business online accounting with professionally designed invoices, estimates, and receipts.
+Being another reliable Xero alternative, the solution offers credit card payments, income, and expense tracking and deposit and pay stub payroll.

-- UltiPro – An HCM-integrated payroll management with payroll administration, tax management and compliant features.
-This Wave alterantive features advanced underlying technologies like artificial intelligence and machine learning to personalize system activities.
+UltiPro is an HCM-integrated payroll management with payroll administration, tax management, and compliant features.
+This Wave alternative features advanced underlying technologies like artificial intelligence and machine learning to personalize system activities.

 Why use a payroll software?

-- Pay employees correctly.
-Paycheck mistakes not only waste your time, they build distrust and can harm employee morale.
+Pay employees correctly.
+Paycheck mistakes not only waste your time, but they also build distrust and can harm employee morale.
 Even when mistakes are honest, they damage your reputation and, worse, can fuel demoralizing rumors.
 Payroll software keeps calculations consistent and accurate.
-It automatically factors in key items like salary grade, benefits, expenses, allowances and deductions when processing wages.
+It automatically factors in key items like salary grade, benefits, expenses, allowances, and deductions when processing wages.

-- Pay taxes correctly.
-If your employees and contractors are spread out across the U.S. or you have offshore teams, tax compliance will bog you down.
-With nearly 10,000 tax jurisdictions in the U.S. alone, withholding federal, state and local payroll taxes comes in myriad forms and ways.
-Most payroll automation has built-in location-based tax calculations and reporting or, at least, a system lets you preset tax rules.
+Pay taxes correctly.
+If your employees and contractors are spread out across the US or you have offshore teams, tax compliance will bog you down.
+With nearly 10,000 tax jurisdictions in the US alone, withholding federal, state, and local payroll taxes comes in myriad forms and ways.
+Most payroll automation has built-in location-based tax calculations and reporting or, at least, a system that lets you preset tax rules.
 Automation makes it easy to compute taxes owed and paid per employee, while templates speed up submission of scheduled reports to regulatory agencies.
 And when tax law changes, most vendors immediately update their systems.
 You’ll find payroll management software a necessary tool to avoid costly late payment penalties.

-- Quick access to employee data.
-Payroll automation centralizes employment data, such as, contracts, CBAs, performance records, leaves, timesheets and conversations.
+Quick access to employee data.
+Payroll automation centralizes employment data, such as contracts, CBAs, performance records, leaves, timesheets, and conversations.
 Users with system permission can quickly access the related data from various devices or platforms.
-In fact, keeping staff records in one place has other merits beyond payroll, for instance, for job evaluation or opex costing.
+Keeping staff records in one place has other merits beyond payroll, for instance, for job evaluation or opex costing.

-- Customize reports.
-Whether payroll is attached to HR or accounting, payroll automation can customize reports based on rows & columns, fields and other rules.
-You can define what items go into a report, for instance, payslips, benefits, expenses or current or historical data.
+Customize reports.
+Whether payroll is attached to HR or accounting, payroll automation can customize reports based on rows and columns, fields, and other rules.
+You can define what items go into a report, for instance, payslips, benefits, expenses, or current or historical data.
 Generating recurring reports is easily standardized and scheduled with smart alerts.